bernatvadell/stream-binary/README.md

-# Stream Binary for JavaScript
+# Stream Binary for JavaScript/TypeScript

 ## Overview
 It is a library designed to optimize the size of the messages we send over the network.